stefanpenner/es6-promise/README.md

 # RSVP.js

-RSVP.js provides simple tools for organize asynchronous code.
+RSVP.js provides simple tools for organizing asynchronous code.

 Specifically, it is a tiny implementation of Promises/A and a mixin for turning objects into event targets.